TAYO-engine/AI/README.md

 **TAYO AI** is a next-generation, AI-augmented content creation and optimization system tailored for **Instagram** and **X (formerly Twitter)**.
 By blending advanced multimodal AI models with seamless social platform integration, TAYO empowers digital creators, solopreneurs, and brand storytellers to elevate their content strategy in real time.

-This repository outlines the architecture, capabilities, and roadmap for the TAYO ecosystem — including its creator tools, social integration modules, AI engines, and upcoming decentralized utility via the \$YOSH token on Solana.
+This repository outlines the architecture, capabilities, and roadmap for the TAYO ecosystem — including its creator tools, social integration modules, AI engines, and upcoming decentralized utility via the \$TAYO token on Solana.

 ---